 Porter-supported trekTwo clients share one porter.
 We will supply you with a trek duffel bag where you keep your heavy items and this bag is carried by the porter.
 You will need to bring your own daypack to be carried by you.
 In the daypack, you can put money, important documents, water bottle/bladder, camera, toiletries, sunscreen, notebook, etc.

 The weight limit for Kathmandu-Lukla-Kathmandu flights is 15 kg or 33 pounds.
 This is combining both the duffel bag and the daypack.
 If you exceed this limit, you will have to pay an additional fee.
 When this happens, sometimes the airline sends your bag in later flights and this can be very problematic for many reasons.
 You can leave your non-trekking stuff at the locker facility in the Kathmandu hotel.

-- 4-season sleeping bag (You can rent for US$35 if you need it but has to be returned after the trek)
+- 4-season sleeping bag (We can borrow you if you need one but it has to be returned after the trek)

 - Duffel bag

-- Down jacket (Must have for mornings, nights and evenings, and for altitudes above 4,000 m; You can rent for $35 pp if you need one but has to be returned after the trek)
+- Down jacket (We can borrow you if you need one but it has to be returned after the trek)

 Upper Body – Head / Ears / Eyes

 - Sun hat (We will provide you a complimentary Ace the Himalaya hat)

 - Wool or synthetic hat that cover the ears